Biecho88/memory-game/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there are no syntax errors in the project.

 - [Main page](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fbiecho88.github.io%2Fmemory-game%2F)
 - [CSS test results by text input](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fbiecho88.github.io%2Fmemory-game%2F#textarea)